MiahNelah/lib-blockly/README.md

 # About

- :warning: This module is still in experimental state, some issues are expected. :warning:

 You love creating fantastic worlds and stories in Foundry, but you're afraid of macros?
 Would you rather plan your campaign than lear how to program?

 LibBlockly offers a visual macro editor integrated with Foundry using [Google Blockly](https://developers.google.com/blockly) technology.
 This type of editor is generally used for the initiation to programming, so it is easy to access: only the understanding of the algorithmic logic is necessary.